itsjesushx/TheSushiRoles/README.md

 | Morph Duration | Time the Morphling stays morphed
 -----------------------

-## Camouflager
+## Painter
 ### **Faction: Impostors**
-The Camouflager is an Impostor which can additionally activate a camouflage mode.\
+The Painter is an Impostor which can additionally activate a paint mode.\
-The camouflage mode lasts for 10s and while it is active, all player names/pets/hats\
+The paint mode lasts for a set amount of time and while it is active, all player names/pets/hats\
-are hidden and all players have the same color.\
+are hidden and all players have the random colors.\
 \
 **NOTE:**
 - The Mini will look like all the other players
+- The Giant will look like all the other players
 - The color of the footprints turns gray (also the ones that were already on the ground).
 - The Hacker sees gray icons on the admin table
 - The shield is not visible anymore